icampus-wildau/ros-i2c/README.md

 ```

 You can also send 16-bit data using the `write16` topic, or multiple bytes using the `write_array` topic.
 For more information, please refer to the [Documentation](docs/README.md).

-# Features & Compatibility

-Features of the I²C-Node:
-- Transmit 8-bit data
-- Transmit 16-bit data
-- Transmit byte arrays (up to 30 bytes)

-Future work:
-- scanning for connected peripherals
-- receiving data from peripherals

-> [!NOTE]
-> The ROS I²C package is designed and tested to work well with **ROS 2 (Humble)** on a **Raspberry Pi 4 (Model B)**.
-However, it should be compatible with any platform supported by both ROS 2 and the [smbus2](https://github.com/kplindegaard/smbus2) Python library.

 <!-- MD+:generate.content
 header = '# Contents of this Repository'